Quantum criticality in the nonunitary dynamics of $(2+1)$-dimensional free fermions: Abstract

 \section{Abstract}

-We explore non-unitary dynamics of $2+1$ dimensional free fermions and show that the obtained steady state is critical regardless the strength of the non-unitary evolution.
+We explore the nonunitary dynamics of $(2+1)$-dimensional free fermions and show that the obtained steady state is critical regardless the strength of the nonunitary evolution.
 Numerical results indicate that the entanglement entropy has a logarithmic violation of the area-law and the mutual information between two distant regions decays as a power-law function.
-In particular, we provide an interpretation of these scaling behaviors in terms of a simple quasi-particle pair picture.
+In particular, we provide an interpretation of these scaling behaviors in terms of a simple quasiparticle pair picture.
 In addition, we study the dynamics of the correlation function and demonstrate that this system has dynamical exponent $z=1$.
-We argue the dynamics of the correlation function in terms of a classical non-linear master equation.
-Our method opens a door to a vast number of non-unitary random dynamics in free fermions and can be generalized to any dimensions.
+We further demonstrate the dynamics of the correlation function can be well captured by a classical nonlinear master equation.
+Our method opens a door to a vast number of nonunitary random dynamics in free fermions and can be generalized to any dimensions.